Budapesti Közlekedési Zrt.: Accessibility

-Most of the BKV buses are wheelchair accessible.
-There are also a few small-sized special BKV buses, which can be reserved by phone to transport a person using a wheelchair.
-The M4 metro line has public lifts installed in every station.
-Most of the current M2 and M3 metro stations only have escalators.
-After the renewal, all of the stations will have lifts at m2 and M3, except Pöttyös utca and Ecseri út.
-After the renewal, all of the stations will have lifts at M1.
+All BKV buses are wheelchair accessible.
+There are also a few special small-sized BKV buses, which can be reserved by phone to transport a person using a wheelchair.
+Metro line M4 has public lifts installed in every station.
+Most of line M2's stations currently only have escalators, excluding Puskás Ferenc Stadion, Pillangó utca and Örs vezér tere, but all other stations are planned to have elevators installed in the future.
+Before its major renovation, line M3 only had elevators at Kőbánya-Kispest, but during the renovation, they were installed at every station.
+Line M1 is planned to be renovated, and equipped with elevators at every station.

 Currently available regular service line with handicapped-compatible low-floor vehicles: